Anselme Délicat

-Anselme Délicat is a Gabonese football manager and a former player.
+Anselme Délicat is a Gabonese football manager and former player.

 Since late 2000s he has been the main coach of USM Libreville.

 Club career

 He started his career at USM Libreville where he played until when he moved to Yugoslav League.

 While a player, Delicat was one of the first African players to have played in the Yugoslav First League.
 He spend three seasons, from 1983 until 1986, in a Serbian side FK Vojvodina, where he was appreciated by the local fans and nicknamed "Žika Delika".
 His previous nickname, while still playing in Gabon, was "Kopa", because it's said that his style remembered the famous French footballer Raymond Kopa.
 He is still remembered in Novi Sad for his speed and technical abilities.

 Previously, he has played with USM Libreville.
 He scored two goals in the final of the 1980–81 Gabon Championnat National D1 in which his team USM won against FC 105 Libreville by 4–2.